Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.react.tools.md

 - [Million](https://github.com/aidenybai/million) is a drop-in replacement for [React](https://reactjs.org/) with a lightweight (`<1kb`) Virtual DOM.
 It's [_**really fast**_](https://millionjs.org/benchmarks) and makes it easy to create user interfaces.
 - [react-tracking](https://github.com/nytimes/react-tracking): 🎯 Declarative tracking for React apps.
 - [Mafs](https://github.com/stevenpetryk/mafs) is a set of opinionated React components for creating math visualizations.
+- [React Wrap Balancer](https://react-wrap-balancer.vercel.app/) is a simple React Component that makes your titles more readable in different viewport sizes.

 ## Animation